fuzzwizard/blog.mitchsmall.io/src/posts/var-bad-const-good.md

 # Which Should I Use?

+__Opinion time:__ Whichever, so long as it's not `var`.

+Now that the dust has mostly settled around ES6's landing (compatibility is [wide-reaching](http://kangax.github.io/compat-table/es6/), both with browsers and the newly minted Node LTS), there's really not a compelling reason I'm aware of to use `var` outside of legacy code.

-I've seen some claims floating around that `const` assists with runtime engines that utilize just-in-time compilation, but I haven't stumbled accross any benchmarks that support that its a substantial difference at the end of the day.
+I've seen some claims floating around that `const` assists with runtime engines that utilize just-in-time compilation, but I haven't stumbled accross any benchmarks that indicate that the difference is substantial.

 Personally, I opt for `const` over `let` for another reason: I'd rather avoid adding more mutable state to my program than necessary.
 Defaulting to `const` forces me to make a conscious decision as to whether or not a given variable should ever change.

 Granted, the object modification clause confounds that.
-To which I say: close enough. 👍

-That said, now that the dust has mostly settled around ES6's landing (Compatibility is [wide-reaching](http://kangax.github.io/compat-table/es6/), both with browsers and the newly minted Node LTS), I'd recommend embracing these binding keywords -- whichever one you prefer.
+But we can't always get what we want, right?